On the Threshold of Drop Fragmentation under Impulsive Acceleration: Discussion

-As the droplet continues accelerating, its relative velocity with respect to the ambient medium continues to decrease, which reduces both pressure and viscous stresses.
-For water-air systems where $\Oho$ is low and $\rho$ is high, the droplet does not show any significant accelerations and $V_\mathit{rel}$ remains almost equal to the initial relative velocity of $V_0$ for the whole breakup process.
-For such cases, $V_\mathit{rel}$ can be assumed to be equal to $V_0$.
-On the other hand, if the droplet shows significant accelerations and gains velocities which are a substantial fraction of $V_0$, which is the case for low $\rho$ or high $\Oho$ cases, $V_\mathit{rel}$ cannot be assumed to be equal to $V_0$ anymore.
-Hence, it becomes essential to derive a scaling for $V_\mathit{rel}$ which is valid for the whole parameter space.
-For this purpose, we make use of the drag equation for a sphere (\ref{eq:drag_equation}) to obtain a scale for the acceleration experienced by the droplet.
+A drop under impulsive acceleration starts at zero velocity and then asymptotically accelerates towards a maximum velocity equal to that of the ambient flow (given that the drop is still intact).
+This acceleration is driven by the pressure and viscous stresses applied by the outside flow on the drop interface, the corresponding magnitude of which is dictated by the instantaneous Reynolds number and relative velocity with the ambient medium $\Vrel$.
+As the drop continues to accelerate, its relative velocity with respect to the ambient medium continues to decrease, which reduces both the pressure and the viscous stresses.
+For water-air systems where $\Oho$ is low and $\rho$ is high, the drop does not show significant accelerations and $\Vrel$ remains close to the initial relative velocity of $V_0$ for almost the entire duration of the breakup process.
+For such cases, setting $\Vrel$ equal to $V_0$ would be a valid assumption.
+Conversely, if the drop shows significant accelerations and gains velocities that are a substantial fraction of $V_0$ (which is the case for low $\rho$ or high $\Oho$ systems), $\Vrel$ cannot be assumed to be equal to $V_0$ anymore.
+It then becomes essential to derive a scaling for $\Vrel$ that is valid for the whole parameter space.
+For this purpose, we utilize the drag equation for a sphere: